Skip to main content

 7 mentions Positive Neutral Negative

-The gameplay is reminiscent of classic RPGs, featuring an open-ended job system and diverse party mechanics, allowing for various tactical formations.
-However, some players feel the battle mechanics lack sophistication compared to iconic titles like Final Fantasy IV and VI, and the overall experience may not be engaging enough due to its focus on mechanics over story.
-While it serves as a solid introduction to traditional RPG gameplay, it may not fully satisfy those seeking deeper engagement.
+The gameplay is reminiscent of classic RPGs, featuring an open-ended job system and party-based mechanics that allow for diverse tactics and formations.
+However, some players feel the battle mechanics lack sophistication and the overall experience is hindered by a focus on mechanics over story, making it less engaging.
+While it serves as a solid introduction to traditional RPG gameplay, it may not fully satisfy those seeking depth and innovation.

 • “Open-ended job system, all sorts of interesting party-based mechanics, a bunch of followers to use in whatever formations or tactics you want, with each providing unique bonuses and options.”